Who Made Me a Princess

 Who Made Me a Princess is a South Korean fantasy web novel written by Plutus.
 The webtoon, illustrated by Spoon, was first serialized in Ridi on December 20, 2017, with the first season concluded on February 10, 2019, followed by its second season which was released from July 2019 to August 2020, and thereafter with its third season which was released from November 2020 to April 2022.
 The webtoon has been licensed in English by Seven Seas Entertainment, with individual chapters have been collected and published in nine volumes, as of December 2022.

-A Chinese animated television series adaptation produced by Colored Pencil Animation has been announced and premiered on iQIYI in September 2025, with a Japanese dub set to premiere in October of the same year.
+A Chinese animated television series adaptation produced by Colored Pencil Animation was released in September 2025, alongside the Japanese dub in October 2025, which aired till December of the same year.

+Plot

+A modern-day woman suddenly awakens in the body of Athanasia, a young princess from a novel she once read, who is destined to be executed by her own father, Emperor Claude de Alger Obelia.
+Knowing the tragic fate that awaits her, Athanasia resolves to survive by avoiding attention, saving money to escape the palace, or, if necessary, winning over the emperor to change her destiny.

+As she grows up within the imperial palace, Athanasia unexpectedly encounters Claude earlier than in the original story.
+Despite his reputation as a cold and ruthless ruler, their interactions begin to alter the course of events.
+Through cautious behavior and gradual efforts to build a relationship with him, Athanasia starts to influence the emperor's feelings, creating a fragile bond between father and daughter that did not exist before.
+As time passes, Athanasia becomes entangled in the politics of the palace and the appearance of other key figures from the original story, including those whose actions could still lead to her downfall.